Splatoon 3: Marketing and release

 The pre-launch Splatfest World Premiere event was held on 27 and 28 August 2022 with a rock-paper-scissors theme, which Team Rock won in all regions.
 The game was released worldwide on 9 September 2022.
 In a trailer on 11 October 2022, it was announced that the Splatoon 3 amiibo would launch on 11 November.
 During Nintendo Live 2022 on 9 October, a Splatoon 3 concert was held starring Deep Cut.

-In a Nintendo Direct released on 8 February 2023, two waves of DLC were announced, with the first wave including Inkopolis (the main hub from the first game) and the second wave including a new single player campaign called Side Order.
-This mode was later revealed to be a roguelite, and featured a new story with Agent Eight, the protagonist of Splatoon 2: Octo Expansion.
+In a Nintendo Direct released on 8 February 2023, two waves of DLC, collectively the Splatoon 3 Expansion Pass, were announced, with the first wave including Inkopolis (the main hub from the first game) and the second wave including a new single player campaign called Side Order.
+This mode was later revealed to be a roguelite, and featured a new story with Agent 8, the protagonist of Splatoon 2: Octo Expansion.
 Side Order was released on 22 February 2024.

 On 16 September 2024, Nintendo announced that the game would no longer receive regular content updates, although patches and seasonal events would continue.

 Nintendo released an update for the game on 12 June 2025, which includes enhanced visuals and performance on the Nintendo Switch 2 console.
-Alongside the enhanced visuals and performance for the next generation of the Nintendo Switch, 30 new weapons were added to the game, along with a teaser trailer for the first spin-off game of the Splatoon franchise, Splatoon Raiders, which would include Deep Cut as part of the new game's main story.
+Alongside the enhanced visuals and performance for the next generation of the Nintendo Switch, thirty new weapons were added to the game, along with a teaser trailer for the first spin-off game of the Splatoon franchise, Splatoon Raiders, which would include Deep Cut as part of the new game's main story.